Passiolife/Passio-Platform-iOS-SDK-Distribution/README.md

 ***

-## Add the swift package to your project
+## Add the PassioPlatformSDK swift package to your project

 1. Open your Xcode project.
 2. Go to File > Swift Packages > Add Package Dependency.